» Lire en français: French

 In this blog

-Adrian Bruhin is Assistant Professor of Economics at HEC Lausanne, University of Lausanne.
+Adrian Bruhin is a Full Professor of Economics at HEC Lausanne, University of Lausanne.

 He obtained his PhD in Economics from the University of Zurich in 2008.
 Before joining the University of Lausanne, he worked two years as a Senior Economist at the Financial Stability Unit of the Swiss National Bank.